jameswestgate/extendify/readme.md

 Super lightweight namespacing, object creation and type handling.
-Extendify's goal is to be lean and mean but surprisingly functional.Supports IE8+ and all modern browsers.
+Extendify's goal is to be lean and mean but surprisingly functional.
+Supports IE8+ and all modern browsers.

 **Getting Started**

-Extendify makes constructor functions, prototypes, constructors and mixins simple.
-Each object can use the _extend_ method and each object created via _Object.type_ uses _extend_ as a constructor:
+Extendify was created to make constructor functions, prototypes, constructors and mixins simple.
+Every object can use the _extend_ method and each object created via _Object.type_ uses _extend_ internally as a constructor:

 ```javascript